 Despite reopening, there’s a large amount of uncertainty.
 The good news is, the connections fostered through the crisis can help you navigate it.
 One major benefit of digital communication is an enhanced ability to take advantage of feedback.

 Customers can post feedback on Google or Yelp, as well as social media posts.
 You can ask clients to tell you what they’re worried about or what they think will happen next; you might even send out more formal surveys.
 Customers are likely to be pleased you asked for their opinion and even more so if you use their input to better serve them.
 Plus, since this type of feedback happens in writing, it’s easier for you to track them and ensure updates get made.

 Take advantage of employee feedback, too.
-With economic uncertainty ahead, employees are just as invested in your company’s success (and their continued employment) as you are.
-As such, they may have ideas to boost revenue or cut costs, and they can be critical in both attracting and retaining clients.
+Employees are just as invested in your company’s success (and their continued employment) and may have ideas to help your business stay relevant as we work toward a new normal.

 Embrace the competition

 Finally, talk to other business owners.
 According to Wells Fargo’s research, many small business owners seek out advice from their peers.
-Because the crisis has fostered a sense of community among business owners, there may be a greater than normal inclination to help one another through the crisis.
+Continue to take advantage of the sense of community fostered by the crisis.

 Just remember that joining together with other local businesses as you navigate toward a post-crisis world doesn’t mean you have to stop competing or innovating.
 One idea to consider: Look at similar businesses in other cities and states.
-If you run a law firm in Arizona, consider how law firms in Iowa or Texas are navigating the crisis.
-It’s possible you’ll find ideas to innovate or lessons on how to react if the COVID-19 situation changes in your area.
+If you run a law firm in Arizona, consider how law firms in Iowa or Texas are getting back to normal.
+It’s possible you’ll find ideas to innovate or lessons on how to shift from a crisis to a growth mindset.